Boat Transport Preparation

 ADDITIONAL ITEMS TO BE SHIPPED WITH YOUR BOAT

 It is important to inform your transporter of any additional items to be transported with your boat that are not stored aboard the boat itself.
 There are some instances where other items are being transported in addition to your own and if not informed ahead of time there may not be enough room on the trailer.
 You also need to be careful not to increase any overall dimension (length, width, or height) of your boat by attaching additional items to it as the Department of Transportation considers this a divisible load and is not allowed.
 If your bridge, hardtop, arch, or any other item has been removed for transport and cannot be placed somewhere suitable on the boat and safely secured remember to provide the dimensions to ensure appropriate transport space on the trailer.
 If it must be placed on the trailer, a frame should be prepared for it to be secured to and the entire assemble can then be properly supported and secured to the trailer for transport.
 Electronics should be securely stowed in your cabin, with all cabin doors, windows, and any other access, locked.

 WHAT PREPARATIONS TO LOOK FOR

 INSIDE YOUR BOAT

-All items in the interior cabin should be carefully inspected to make sure they are battened down securely, including hatches.
-All locker doors should be well secured and locked.
-All items on deck should be removed or securely lashed down.
+All items in the interior cabin should be carefully inspected to make sure they are battened down securely.
+All doors/hatches should be well secured and locked.
+All items on deck should be removed (preferred) or securely lashed down.
 Normally the driver won’t have a key, so any loose items will cause damage.
-We recommend, you lock the cabin and keep the key.
+We recommend you lock the cabin and keep the key.
 Fuel and water tanks should be run down or drained as much as possible.
+We have seen instances where full fuel tanks have caused fuel to escape through the tank vent causing fuel to be spilled over the boat.
 If cold weather is expected the boat should be winterized to prevent damage.
 All batteries should be disconnected.

 OUTSIDE YOUR BOAT